 Try resetting the timer by unplugging the unit and waiting for at least five minutes before plugging it in again.
 If this doesn’t work, you may need to consult with a certified technician for advice.

 Your microwave is fitted with a suppressor that helps to filter out loud noises that run through the appliance.
 It also helps to control the voltage, reducing interference to the control board and preventing electrical malfunctions.

-If when your microwave trips it is accompanied by a loud noise, this is a sign your interference suppressor has blown.
+If when your microwave trips the circuit breaker it is accompanied by a loud noise, this is a sign your interference suppressor has blown.